amansidhu29/demo/README.md

 # demo
-this is spring mvc
+#this is spring mvc
-2 database tables
+#2 database tables
+#item and category